giovanibs/stats-preview-card-component/README.md

 - Start using Mobile First approach.
 - Learn more about semantics and  accessibility.
-- Learn further about srcset.
+- Learn further about how to use srcset.

 ## Author